camilagx/Display-and-position/float/README.md

 #### Notes

-- If you float elements to the right, it inverts
+- If you float elements to the right, it inverts the order of the elements.

 #### Best Practice